If you wish, you can use WinNTSetup to install Windows directly from a Windows Install ISO file.

-You can use the 'F' buttons in WinNTSetup to format any existing volumes.
+Tips: You can use the 'F' buttons in WinNTSetup to format any existing volumes.
 Make sure that you format the System EFI partition as FAT32.

 Press F1 in WinNTSetup for help.

-If you want an MBR installation, you can use diskpart or BootIce to partition the target drive.
+You can use diskpart or BootIce to partition the target drive.

-Example manual commands for single maximum size partition: diskpart
+Example manual diskpart commands for single maximum size partition:

 sel dis 0